-When presented a challenge, make it a habit to always think in the realm of what’s possible (“how can I make this work”) instead of the bad habit of giving an excuse why you can’t do something.
+When presented a challenge, make it a habit to always think of solutions and always think in the realm of what’s possible (“how can I make this work”), instead of the bad habit of giving an excuse why you can’t do something.

 2. Sleep well:

 - 7-9 Hours a night, 25 hour cycle